adnyounus/adnyounus/README.md

 ### Hi there 👋 I'm Md.
 Adnan Younus

-I'm Adnan from Dhaka, Bangladesh and I do  App and Web Development.
+I'm from Dhaka, Bangladesh and I do  App and Web Development.
 I really enjoy learning languages like Kotlin, Java, Python.
 I also enjoy Backend in general.

 Skills: Android / Kotlin / Python / Java / PHP / C